 What We Know Now

-Cocoa is packed with an amazing amount of antioxidants.
+Cocoa is packed with3 an amazing amount of antioxidants.
 Today’s skin needs those antioxidants more than ever with all of the pollutants in the air.
-Antioxidants rid the skin and body of cancer causing free-radicals by providing the stabilizing oxygen atom they need.
-Chocolate to the rescue!
+Antioxidants rid the skin and body of cancer causing free-radicals4 by providing the stabilizing oxygen atom they need.
+Chocolate to the rescue5!

-Chocolate also contains tryptophan, which is an amino acid that promotes the release of serotonin.
+Chocolate also contains tryptophan6, which is an amino acid that promotes the release of serotonin7.
 Tryptophan creates a feeling of euphoria and it’s tryptophan that is thought to be released when we perceive the feeling of love.
-Serotonin is thought to be a mood regulator and is what causes feelings of happiness and contentment.
+Serotonin is thought to be a mood regulator and is what causes feelings of happiness and contentment8.
 Cocoa in powder form can also act as a bit of an exfoliator and scrub away dead skin cells to smooth the skin.

 Alternatively, when cocoa is not processed correctly, is over processed or is filled with ingredients such as milk fat or sugar to change the taste, cocoa can become quite benign.
 And it’s this types of chocolate that those with acne must avoid.